bashoogeventerink-max/DAV/README.md

 3. Open **VS Code**.
 4. Click on the **"Clone Git Repository"** option in the Explorer view or Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 5. Paste the HTTPS link and choose a local directory to clone the project into.
+6. Choose to open the file and click 'Yes, I trust the authors'.

 #### 2. Environment Setup